There are 61 names in this directory beginning with the letter A.

-The ablative case originally marked any noun, pronoun, or in some languages, adjectives as moving away from, or separation from.
+The ablative case originally marked any noun, pronoun, or in some languages, adjectives, as moving away from, or separation from an entity.
 Other cases have been merged with the 'true' ablative, e.g., locative case (in, at, to) and associative-instrumental case (with, by) such that it now marks noun phrases as an instrument, location or source of the action of the verb, or cause.

 An absolute universal refers to a property that is found in all languages, e.g., all languages can form questions, negation, and commands.
 Universals are found across all domains of languages.
 For example, all languages have consonants and vowels, which are used to form syllables, which are then used to build words or phrases.

 The absolutive case is used primarily in absolute-ergative grammar systems to mark the subject of an intransitive verb and the object of a transitive verb.
 It can also be used in languages that have both the absolute-ergative and nominal-accusative grammar systems.

 An abugida, sometimes referred to as an alphasyllabary or syllabic alphabet is constructed of symbols that represent a sound unit generally consisting of a consonant and a vowel.
 Vowels can be altered by adding various diacritics.
 Vowels that are word initial have their own symbol.
 Other alterations are made for words beginning with adjacent consonants.
 Languages that use this system include Bengali, Tibetan, Thai, and Burmese.